Project-Books/book-project/README.md

   </a>
 </p>

-Book tracker web app made using Spring Boot and Vaadin 14 (only the free components will be used).
+Book tracker web app made in Spring Boot.
+We are currently migrating from Vaadin 14 to React (with Typescript).

 See a [live demo](http://bookprojectv010-env.eba-22zuiphf.eu-west-2.elasticbeanstalk.com/login).
 Instead of creating an account, you can use the test credentials shown in the [Access site](https://github.com/Project-Books/book-project#access-site) section.